yegeniy/yegeniy.github.io/java_snippets.md

 [java_snippets/2014-08-02](java_snippets/2014-08-02), but it might not be accessible.
 Instead, [learn how](http://git-scm.com/docs/git-bundle) to unbundle, the [git bundle](java_snippets/2014-08-02.bundle) of it.
+    _UPDATE: Looks like github pages doesn't allow for hosting of binary files_

 In that example, the [`com.example.MyAnnotationProcessor`][MyAnnotationProcessor] class is registered